People in the Amazon Rainforest

 By Rhett A. Butler [April 1, 2019]

 The Amazon has a long history of human settlement.
-Contrary to popular belief, sizable and sedentary societies of great complexity existed in the Amazon rainforest [Amazon Civilization Before Columbus].
-These societies produced pottery, cleared sections of rainforest for agriculture, and managed forests to optimize the distribution of useful species.
-The notion of a virgin Amazon is largely the result of the population crash following the arrival of the Europeans in the sixteenth century.
-Studies suggest that 11.8 percent of the Amazon's terra firme forests are anthropogenic in nature resulting from the careful management of biodiversity by indigenous people.
-However, unlike those using current cultivation techniques, these Amazonians were attuned to the ecological realities of their environment from five millennia of experimentation, and they understood how to sustainably manage the rainforest to suit their needs.
-They saw the importance of maintaining biodiversity through a mosaic of natural forests, open fields, and sections of forest managed so as to be dominated by species of special interest to humans.
+Contrary to popular belief, sizable and complex societies thrived in the Amazon rainforest long before European contact [Amazon Civilization Before Columbus].
+These societies produced sophisticated pottery, cultivated crops, and managed forests to optimize the distribution of useful species.
+The idea of a "pristine" Amazon is largely a misconception, stemming from the population collapse following European arrival in the sixteenth century.
+Research indicates that approximately 11.8 percent of the Amazon's terra firme forests are anthropogenic, shaped by the intentional stewardship of biodiversity by Indigenous peoples.
+However, unlike contemporary large-scale agriculture, these Amazonians cultivated the land with deep ecological knowledge accumulated over millennia, ensuring sustainability through a mosaic of natural forests, open fields, and managed ecosystems rich in culturally significant species.

 Amazonians Today